 “Not just listening,” Tridees said.
 “The first few nights, there was a spy in the chambers itself.”

 Siri couldn’t mask this blush.
-Her hair remained black, but if Tridees really did have enough BioChroma to distinguish subtle changes, he would have noticed a bit of red lightening the black.
+Her hair remained mostly black, but if Tridees really did have enough BioChroma to distinguish subtle changes, he would have noticed a bit of red lightening it.

 “You are a foreign element,” Tridees said, turning away.
-“I am well aware of the poison you people are taught by your monks, the hatred you’re indoctrinated into believing.
+“I am well aware of the poisonous teachings you people are trained in by your monks, the hatred you’re indoctrinated into believing.
 Do you really think that we’d let a woman from Idris confront the God King himself, alone, unwatched?
 We had to make certain you weren’t intending to kill him.
 We’re still not convinced.”

 “You speak with remarkable frankness,” she noted.

 “Just establishing some things that I should have established from the beginning,” he said.
-They paused in the shadow of the massive palace.
+They stopped in the shadow of the massive palace.
 “You are not important here.
 Not compared to our God King.
 He is everything, and you are nothing.
 Just like the rest of us.”

 If he’s so important, Siri thought, meeting Tridees’ eyes, then why are you planning to kill him?